There are more than 600 food businesses in the City of Tea Tree Gully.

-Environmental Health Officers inspect all food businesses in the Council area including home based businesses and mobile food businesses to ensure compliance with the Food Act 2001, Food Regulations 2017 and the Food Safety Standards.
+Environmental Health Officers inspect all food businesses in the Council area including home-based businesses and mobile food businesses to ensure compliance with the Food Act 2001, Food Regulations 2017 and the Food Safety Standards.

-Food business responsibilities
+Food business responsibilities for all businesses

-It is a requirement under the Act that any food business handling or selling food must, before commencing operations, notify their local Council of their food business details by completing the Food business notification form
+Under the Act any food business handling or selling food must notify their local Council of their food business before commencing operations:

-Notification is required for all food businesses in the City of Tea Tree Gully including:
+This applies to all food businesses in the City of Tea Tree Gully including:

 - Temporary food businesses